fastapi/fastapi/docs/en/docs/tutorial/dependencies/dependencies-with-yield.md

     In fact, FastAPI uses those two decorators internally.

+    And if you have a context manager already, you can use it as a dependency, too.

 ## A database dependency with `yield`

 For example, you could use this to create a database session and close it after finishing.